mmastrac/kalos/src/LanguageGuide.md

 ### Control structures

 The most basic control structures in Kalos are `if` and `loop`.
-Unlike most C-like languages, Kalos does not require parenthesis in `if` statements:
+Unlike most C-like languages, Kalos does not require parentheses in `if` statements:

 ```C
 if condition {